Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Risk management Church security

-It's important to understand the risks churches face and how best to make them safe for the future.
+It's important to understand the risks churches face and how best to secure them.

-Security plans should be developed to address the risks you identify and should be regularly reviewed to ensure they remain current and reflect location/site changes.
-The plan should be compatible with any other plans for the property, such as evacuation and fire strategy plans.
-You should also develop incident response and business continuity plans to help deal with the aftermath of any attack.
+A security plan helps address risks you identify at your church and should be regularly reviewed to reflect any changes.
+It should be compatible with any other plans for the property, such as evacuation and fire strategy plans.

 • Consult experts for advice.
 Regional police forces are supported by dedicated Counter Terrorism Advisor Teams.